View these frequently asked questions about us. If you don’t find an answer to your question, feel free to reach out to us.

 Who can attend the program?

-Any student may attend RT regardless of race, religion, sex, national origin or handicap.
+Any student may attend Released Time Bible Education classes regardless of race, religion, sex, national origin or handicap.
 However, each student must have written parental permission.

 What are the ages of students who attend RT?